On the electrical double layer capacitance of the restricted primitive model: a link between the mesoscopic theory and the associative mean spherical approximation

-\paragraph{Conclusions.} We compare the results for the EDL capacitance and the charge density of free ions obtained from two different theories, namely the associative mean spherical approximation (AMSA) and the mesoscopic theory.
+\paragraph{{\it Conclusions.}} We compared the results for the EDL capacitance and the density of free ions obtained from two different theories, namely the associative mean spherical approximation (AMSA) and the mesoscopic theory.
 The first theory assumes that the free ions and ion pairs in the ionic system are in chemical equilibrium according to the MAL, whereas the second theory takes into account the fluctuations in the local charge density.

-First, we compare the results for the EDL capacitance in the limit of small voltage as a function of the bulk number density of ions $\rho$ for two values of the reduced temperature, $T^* = 0.5$ and $0.25$, where $T^*$ is the inverse reduced Bjerrum length.
+First, we compared the results for the EDL capacitance in the limit of small voltage as a function of the bulk number density of ions $\rho$ for two values of the reduced temperature, $T^* = 0.5$ and $0.25$, where $T^*$ is the inverse reduced Bjerrum length.
 Overall, the results demonstrate fairly good agreement at higher densities, and the agreement is better at lower temperatures.

-We also compare the ''effective`` charge density $\rho_R<\rho$, which appears in the mesoscopic theory as a result of the taking into account of fluctuations, with the charge density of free ions $\rho_{\rm{free}}=\alpha\rho$ in the AMSA where $\alpha$ is the degree of dissociation.
-We obtain a fairly good agreement between the theories for $T^*=0.25$ in the range of the reduced density $\rho\geq 0.3$.
+We also compared the ``effective'' density of ions $\rho_R<\rho$, which appeared in the mesoscopic theory as a result of fluctuations being taken into account, with the density of free ions $\rho_{\rm{free}}=\alpha\rho$ in the AMSA where $\alpha$ is the degree of dissociation.
+We obtained a fairly good agreement between the theories for $T^*=0.25$ in the range of the reduced density $\rho\geqslant 0.3$.

 Our result suggests that the self-consistent Gaussian approximation is equivalent to the equilibrium between free ions and ion pairs.
 For large density of ions, however, larger neutral clusters can also be formed.
 We can suppose that taking into account the equilibrium between different aggregates would correspond to the mesoscopic theory beyond the Gaussian approximation.
 One should also note that the AMSA modified by including ion trimers and tetramers satisfactorily reproduces the thermodynamic measurement data up to high concentrations for nonaqueous solutions with solvents of lower permittivity~\cite{Barthel2000,Holovko2002}.
 It will be interesting to compare the results obtained from both theories accounting for the equilibrium between larger clusters in a future work.